What are plug plants?

 - Be careful when removing the plant - gently pinch the bottom and push it up from the bottom – use a pencil if it won’t budge, or a teaspoon for slightly larger plants.

 - Always try to avoid holding the plant by its the stem when transferring the plant - hold by its root ball and carefully tease out the roots before placing it in the hole.

 - Water well - sit the pots in a tray of water for 10 minutes and allow any excess water to drain away.
 Once they have been watered do not water them again until the compost is almost dry or the plant has started wilting.

 Now you need to provide the best balance of water and light that you can.
 Keep them in a cool, well-lit area - don’t let them dry out, but remember that overwatering can also be fatal.
 Fertilise after about three weeks.

 Hardening off and planting out

-Hardening your plants off simply means that you are preparing them to be planted in outside temperatures.
+Hardening your plug plants off simply means that you are preparing them to be planted in outside temperatures.
 You can do this once the risk of frost has passed and your plants are a reasonable size.